ASU-CPI/honest-pi/article/README.md

 Start with the file [outline.md](https://github.com/ASU-CPI/honest-pi/blob/master/article/outline.md) to see the structure and links to component parts.

-*A key guideline for contributing*: Changes submitted as pull requests should be limited to one line.
+*A key guideline for contributing*: Changes submitted as pull requests should be limited to one paragraph (which is counted as a line in GitHub Markdown).

 For more substantial changes (e.g., discussions about major structural changes), please [raise an issue](https://github.com/ASU-CPI/honest-pi/issues) or talk about it on the [wiki](https://github.com/ASU-CPI/honest-pi/wiki).